Subresultants of Several Univariate Polynomials in Newton Basis: Preliminaries

 \section{Preliminaries}

-In this section, we first recall the concept of subresultant for several univariate polynomials as well as its properties.
-Then a generalized companion matrix for a univariate polynomial in Newton basis is introduced, which extends the classical companion matrix in standard basis to that in Newton basis.
-Through out the paper, we assume $\mathbb{F}$ is the fraction field of an integral domain and $\mathbb{F}_n[x]$ is the vector space consisting of polynomials in $x$ with degree no greater than $n$.
+This section reviews some well-known results in subresultant theory for two univariate polynomials.
+It is noted that the involved polynomials are all expressed in power basis.
+Throughout the paper, we assume $\mathbb{F}$ is the fraction field of an integral domain and $\mathbb{F}_n[x]$ is the vector space consisting of polynomials in $x$ with degree no greater than $n$.